k2view-academy/K2View-Academy/articles/39_fabric_catalog/plugins/02_LLM_data_profiling.md

 ### Use Case 3: LLM Profiling by Description

-Running the LLM Profiling plugin can be effective when either the columns have meaningful names or the column values provide some insight or the combination of both.
+The LLM Profiling plugin is most effective when column names are meaningful, column values provide contextual insight, or both.
 However, this is not always the case.
 Sometimes the table and column names are not meaningful and there is no data in them.
 On the other hand, some field properties can shed more light on how to profile a column.
 The LLM plugin can use a field property's values to perform the profiling.

 For example, when the table and column names are not meaningful, the **descriptions** (or remarks) might have been included in the data source for each table and/or column explaining what is stored in them.